 “I lie because you keep digging!”
 Those were my narcissist’s, Julia’s, words to me during an argument close to the end of the 4-½ year trek through the fresh hell she called, “love.”
 I’d caught her in yet another of a seemingly endless procession of lies or, as I came to call them, “fabricated truths.”
 Julia was quite adept at deception, possessing a knack for telling two polar opposite types of truths: the factual truth and what she wanted me to believe was the truth.
 She had mastered the art of deception so well that her truth and the truth elicited the exact same tonal inflections and facial expressions, so reading whether or not she was lying was bloody impossible.
 And that’s the thing about narcissists: they are master manipulators and deceivers.

-On those two occasions where I confronted Julia about her latest deception and I wouldn’t back down, she played her trump card.
+On those two occasions where I confronted Julia about her latest deception and I refused to back down, she played her trump card.
 She had many times told me that her ex-husband, Mr. B., was a narcissist and, “…the perfect lawyer.
-He could always twist the situation around and make you apologize for what he had done,” she would tearfully recount.
-So, when I confronted her, intent on not taking any more of her lies, excuses, or deception, as her Get Out of Jail Free card, she just looked at me and said, “The perfect lawyer…,” knowing that I would instantly be struck with guilt over cornering her and pushing for an answer (what you and I know as the truth), and that I would immediately back down and apologize.
+He could always twist the situation around and make me apologize for what he had done,” she would tearfully recount.
+So, when I confronted her, intent on not taking any more of her lies, excuses, or deception, as her Get Out of Jail Free card, she would simply look at me and say, “The perfect lawyer…,” knowing that I would instantly be struck with guilt over cornering her and pushing for an answer (what you and I know as the truth), and that I would immediately back down and apologize.
 Which I did.